 Each feeling is a clue into what is going on in your heart.

-Allow them to come and go, paying attention to what they are telling you about yourself but not reacting to them.
+Let them come and go, paying attention to what they are telling you about yourself but not reacting to them.

 Encourage others to do the same.

-As you allow yourself to feel your feelings, be curious as to why you feel the way you feel.
+As you allow yourself to feel your feelings, be curious about why you feel the way you feel.

 This connection to why you feel the way you feel will enable you to take proper action steps for your heart and cultivate lasting healing.